How much student commitment does our team require?

 Assist with non-meeting activities such as fundraising.

 We are active in June and July each summer with routine meetings.
 Some of our existing students will take the summer off, which is okay.
 As summer is our main recruiting period, we encourage interested students and their families to check out our team.
 We have an off-season competition at the end of July for which students will be working on a robot in preparation for, in addition to some outreach activities.
 The July competition is a full day on a Saturday.
 However, there is an option for families to help set up and do robot practice Friday evening.

 During August, we won’t have regular meetings.
 However, we will be doing some outreach activities and hosting an open house.

 Fall is the warm up for our main season.
 In September through mid-October, we will be doing training activities, and bonding as a team.
 We will also finalize our registrations for the coming season during this period.
-We often limit our meetings to half-day (10 am - 1 pm) Saturday meetings during this period, with some training activities for portions of the team outside of those meetings.
+We often limit our meetings to Saturday meetings full-day (10 am - 4 pm ) meetings during this period, with some training activities for portions of the team outside of those meetings.

 Winter through Early Spring

 The official FIRST Robotics Competition starts with season kick-off, typically the first Saturday after New Years Day.
 This is when the team gets serious.
 In addition to the regular meetings, we will have additional meetings to support specific tasks.
 During the final weeks of build, it is not unusual to have students working on the robot six days a week.
 However, not all students are typically involved all six days.
 There is flexibility.

 We typically compete in two main season competitions each year, usually sometime in March or early April.
 The competitions are on a Wednesday through Saturday schedule roughly as follows:

 Wednesday evening, load-in and set-up (only a few team members are required - additional people will get in the way).